Ukrainian People's Republic: Directorate

 The Directorate gained massive popularity, and the support of some of Skoropadsky's military units including the Serdiuk Division.
-Their insurgent army encircled Kyiv on 21 November.
+Their insurgent army encircled Kiev on 21 November.
 After a three-week-long stalemate Skoropadsky abdicated in favor of the Council of Ministers who surrendered to the Revolutionary forces.
-On 19 December 1918, the Directorate took control of Kyiv.
+On 19 December 1918, the Directorate took control of Kiev.

 The Bolsheviks invaded Ukraine from Kursk in late December 1918 where the new Ukrainian Soviet government was reestablished earlier in November of the same year.
 On 16 January 1919 Ukraine officially declared a war on Russia while the Russian Soviet government continued to deny all claims of invasion.
 On 22 January 1919, the Directorate was officially united with the West Ukrainian People's Republic, although the latter entity de facto maintained its own army and government.
-On 5 February, the Bolsheviks captured Kyiv.
+On 5 February, the Bolsheviks captured Kiev.

 Throughout 1919, Ukraine experienced chaos as the armies of the Ukrainian Republic, the Bolsheviks, the Whites, the foreign powers of the Entente, and Poland, as well as anarchist forces such as that of Nestor Makhno tried to prevail.
-The subsequent Kyiv Offensive, staged by the Polish army and allied Ukrainian forces, was unable to change the situation.
+The subsequent Kiev offensive, staged by the Polish army and allied Ukrainian forces, was unable to change the situation.
 On 10 November 1920, the Directorate lost the remainder of its territory to the Bolsheviks in Volhynia as it crossed into Poland to accept internment.
 In March 1921, the Peace of Riga sealed a shared control of the territory by Poland, the Russian SFSR, and the Ukrainian SSR.

 As the result, the lands of Galicia (Halychyna) as well as a large part of the Volhynian territory were incorporated into Poland, while the areas to the east and south became part of Soviet Ukraine.

 After its military and political defeat, the Directorate continued to maintain control over some of its military forces.
-Preempting a planned invasion by its rival Archduke Wilhelm of Austria, in October 1921 the Ukrainian National Republic's government-in-exile launched a series of guerrilla raids into central Ukraine that reached as far east as Kyiv Oblast.
+Preempting a planned invasion by its rival Archduke Wilhelm of Austria, in October 1921 the Ukrainian National Republic's government-in-exile launched a series of guerrilla raids into central Ukraine that reached as far east as Kiev Oblast.
 On 4 November, the Directorate's guerrillas captured Korosten and seized much military supplies.
 But on 17 November 1921, this force was surrounded by Bolshevik cavalry and destroyed.